dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 | 15       |  Trigger mode: 0 is edge-triggered, 1 is level-triggered. |
 | 16       |  Interrupt mask, if it is 1 the interrupt is disabled, if 0 is enabled. |

-The delivery mode field determines how the the APIC should present the interrupt to the processor.
+The delivery mode field determines how the APIC should present the interrupt to the processor.
 The fixed mode (0b000) is fine in almost all cases, the other modes are for specific functions or advanced usage.

 ### X2 APIC